Click here to Skip to main content

 map _ [] = []

-You can introduce both global and local variables using the let keyword.
-There is also another option to introduce local variables - the where construct.
+Local names can be declared using let keyword.
+There is also another option to introduce local names - the where construct.
 Here is a tail recursive implementation of Fibonacci function in Ela:

 where fib' a b 0 = a